Let’s look at a classic, effective method for structuring your cover letter.

 Still using the same example...

-The start of a great story?
+The Start of a Beautiful Adventure?

 Your cover letter should end on a note where it’s obvious that you are made to meet one another and go the extra mile together!
 Show the recruiter how you’ll succeed and develop together in the same direction!